arthurschreiber/arthurschreiber.github.com/_posts/2010-01-25-javascript-game-development-the-game-loop.markdown

 Wow, that's been a long journey we had to undertake to get a game loop that's giving us both smooth animations while making sure that our game runs at a constant pace.

-I'll try to get some more articles about game development using Javascript and HTML5 and the door over the next weeks, so make sure to check back then!
+I'll try to post some more articles about game development using Javascript and HTML5 over the next weeks, so make sure to check back from time to time!

 [mdc:setInterval]: https://developer.mozilla.org/en/DOM/window.setInterval
 [mdc:mozRequestAnimationFrame]: https://developer.mozilla.org/en/DOM/window.mozRequestAnimationFrame